fischy667/torrentcleaner/README.md

     sonarr_url = f'http://{sonarr_host}:{sonarr_port}/api/v3/queue'
     sonarr_api_key = 'XXXX'  # Replace with your actual Sonarr API key

-    transmission_url = 'http://XXXX:9091/transmission/rpc'  # Replace with your Transmission host and port
+    qbit_url = 'http://xxxx:8080'  # Replace with your qBittorrent host and port
+    qbit_password_needed = False # Is password needed? e.g. bypass localhost, ...
-    transmission_username = 'username'  # If Transmission has authentication
+    qbit_username = 'username'  # If qBittorrent has authentication
-    transmission_password = 'password'
+    qbit_password = 'password'
     ```

 ## Usage

-Once configured, you can run the script to automatically check for torrents with `.zipx` or `.lnk` files and remove them from Transmission.
+Once configured, you can run the script to automatically check for torrents with `.zipx` or `.lnk` files and remove them from qBittorrent.

 1. Run the script: